ExtremeFLOW/neko-top/examples/1d_beam/readme.md

 # A Simple 1D Beam Optimization Test Case for MMA

-This example demonstrates a simple test case for the Method of Moving Asymptotes (MMA), applied to a **1D cantilever beam** discretized into elements.
-The design variable is the **beam height** `h` at each element, and the objective is to **maximize stiffness (minimize tip deflection)** while satisfying **stress constraints**.
+This example demonstrates a simple test case for the Method of Moving Asymptotes (MMA) as implemented in **NEKO-TOP**.
+The problem is a **1D cantilever beam**, discretized into multiple elements, where the design variable is the **beam height** `h` at each element.
+The objective is to **maximize stiffness (minimize tip deflection)** while **minimizing beam weight** and enforcing **stress constraints**.

-The goal is to test the MMA implementation on a small, analytically tractable structural optimization problem, without requiring a full 3D FEM solver.

----
+The number of design variables (1D beam elements) matches the number of Gauss–Lobatto–Legendre (GLL) points in the 3D spectral element mesh provided in the `box.nmsh` file from the examples repository.
+This creates a one-to-one mapping between the GLL points in the spectral element mesh and the 1D beam elements.
+This setup allows to use the **Neko’s mesh partitioning** for parallel execution: when running on multiple MPI nodes, Neko distributes the GLL points across nodes, which directly translates to distributing the 1D beam elements in the parallel system.

 ## Problem Description